MERS

 - MERS symptoms include fever, cough and shortness of breath.

 Middle East respiratory syndrome (MERS) is a rare disease.
-It causes bad respiratory (breathing) problems.
-MERS was first identified in 2012.
+It causes severe breathing problems.
+MERS was first identified in 2012 in Saudi Arabia.

-MERS is caused by Middle East respiratory syndrome coronavirus (MERS‐CoV).
+MERS is caused by a type of virus called Middle East respiratory syndrome coronavirus (MERS‐CoV).

 Coronaviruses also cause: